kellya72/R-tutorials/Tutorial 7/Tutorial_7.md

   semi_join(top5origins)
 ```

-**Execise 2: Find the five most popular destinations and obtain the flight data for only the flights going to those five destinations.**
+**Exercise 3: Find the five most popular destinations and obtain the flight data for only the flights going to those five destinations.**

-**Exercise 3: Use the anti-join function to find out if any airlines have no flights in the `flights` dataset.**
+**Exercise 4: Use the anti-join function to find out if any airlines have no flights in the `flights` dataset.**

 Set Operators
 -------------